-During the TPA Annual Convention in July 2015, the following TPA Award Recipients were honored for their excellence and dedication.
+During the TPA Summer Meeting in July 2016, the following TPA Award Recipients were honored for their excellence and dedication.
 To these extraordinary individuals— Congratulations!
 We appreciate your outstanding contributions to patients and the profession!

 |Click on these links for more information about TPA and TSHP Awards:

-Please click on the names below to learn more about TPA’s award-winning individuals!
+Please click on the names below to learn more about TPA’s 2016 award winners!

 |Shelby Rhinehart Public Service Lifetime Achievement Award